blueneogeo/xtend-tools/README.md

 #### Transforming a Stream into an Observed Value

-If you have an observable value, and you apply transformations on it, you will get a stream, and cannot reason about it as a variable anymore:
+If you have an observed value, and you apply transformations on it, you will get a stream, and cannot reason about it as a variable anymore:

 	val x = 12.observe // x is an ObservedValue<Integer>
 	val y = x.filter[it > 6] // y is an Observable<Integer>